During market drawdowns, you often hear financial media types talking about stocks being “on sale.”

 - In 2022, there’s been a reversal pretty much everywhere, with the downturn in growth, high beta, and fixed income being particularly noteworthy

-In all three years, you likely had a “smoother ride” if you used a systematic investing process to drive allocation decisions.
+In all three years, our analysis indicates you likely had a “smoother ride” if you used a systematic investing process to assist with allocation decisions.

 Systematic Investing Aims to Win More By Losing Less